 The Totem Mini Lab is a kit to build an all-in-one lab setup.
-Built around Totem's take on an Arduino Uno, it features a companion lab board which add many useful tools, and is to your prototyping and development.
+Built around Totem's take on an Arduino Uno, it features a companion lab board which adds many useful tools and features to your prototyping and development.

 The kit comes with the following parts (as listed on the Totem site:

 - TotemDuino – our improved version of Arduino UNO;

 - LabBoard – a capable experimentation and measuring platform;

 - 34-pin flat cable – use it to connect TotemDuino and LabBoard together;

 - Collection of Totem construction parts – for building Totem workbench;

 - Voltage adapter – to power laboratory from the mains;